mariahcoleno/nuansa-french-tutor/README.md

 - All rights reserved.
 Contact colenomariah92@gmail.com for licensing inquiries.

 ### Development Notes
-- AI-assisted development tools (Claude, Gemini, ChatGPT, and Grok) were used to accelerate prototyping, debugging, documentation, and implementation.
+- Modern AI engineering tools (Claude, Gemini, ChatGPT, and Grok) were used to accelerate prototyping, debugging, documentation, and iterative refinement during development.
 - As project lead, I directed the overall system architecture, product requirements, AI evaluation strategy, product design decisions, and technical direction.
 - Documentation graphics and interface illustrations were created using ChatGPT and refined with GIMP.